ArtFlag/aubergine-theme/README.md

 # Aubergine theme

-A VS Code theme that tries to match Slack's Aubergine Classic theme.
+A VS Code theme that tries to match Slack's _Aubergine_ theme without using as many colours as Slack.